 - If you are finding it difficult to meet financial commitments contact Client Services.

 - If you are not coping with your studies the Supporting students wellbeing page has links to resources and information about referral services.
-Or if you require additional support relating to a disability, or a health condition contact Disability Support.
+Or if you require additional support relating to a disability, or a health condition contact Accessibility and Learning Support.

 Centrelink and Transperth Concessions